steffendx/GoNorthWiki/Docker-Deployment.md

 The GoNorth repository contains a dockerfile as well as a docker compose file.
 You can use those to start a docker image from the cloned source code.
 To do so the following steps are required:

  * Create the docker volumes by running **docker-volume-setup.sh**.
 If you are on windows, just run all the commands inside the file.
-Make sure your working directory is set to the checked out GoNorth source repository.
+ **Please note:** Since the paths inside this script are relative paths you must make sure your working directory is set to the checked out GoNorth source repository.
+To do use the command `cd PATH_TO_GONORTH` (replace PATH_TO_GONORTH with the actual path).
  * Open **appsettings.docker.json** and enter a first time deployment password, for example "Deploy".
  * Build GoNorth using the following command: `docker-compose up --build`
  * Once this command has finished GoNorth will be available at http://localhost:5000/